udacity/CarND-Advanced-Lane-Lines/writeup.md

 ```python
     def create_binary(img, s_thresh=(170, 255), sx_thresh=(20, 100)):
 ```
 First I convert the input image into HLS color space.
-Onto the litheness channel the sobel edge operator is applied in x direction only.
+Onto the lightness channel the sobel edge operator is applied in x direction only.
 The output is scaled and threshold is applied.
 Additionally onto the saturation channel another threshold is applied.
 Both color and gradient thresholds are combined.
 The binary images are saved into: **"output_images\03_color_binary"**

 Undistorted             |  Binary
 :-------------------------:|:-------------------------: